DeveloppeurPascal/Delphi-Projects-Template/README.md

 This template is distributed under MIT license.
 The AGPL license is for projects I create from this code repository template.
 Use the license you want if you use the template.

+This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install